Assistance with Veterans Affairs Canada (VAC)

-The Service Bureau also assists and represents still serving Canadian Armed Forces members, RCMP members, and their families.
+The Legion also assists and represents still serving Canadian Armed Forces members, RCMP members, and their families.

 Please contact a Legion Professional Command Service Officer for information on benefits and resources you may be eligible for, or to request assistance with Veterans Affairs Canada disability claim or appeals process.

 Professional Command Service Officers are mandated by legislation to provide representation at all levels of the disability claim process under the Pension Act or the Canadian Forces Members and Veterans Re-establishment and Compensation Act.
 The privacy and confidentiality of Veterans and their families are of utmost importance to the Legion.

 To authorize access to confidential client information, the Veteran or their designate will be required to complete and submit a Claim Application Form, with one piece of proof of identity (current and valid), to a Command Service Officer.

 Accepted proof of Identity: Provincial driver's license; Provincial Health Care Card (excluding Alberta and Manitoba); other provincial identification card; other federal identification card; Certificate of Indian Status; birth certificate; marriage certificate; employee identification card (federal, provincial or municipal); Canadian passport

 Photocopied documents must be attached to applications sent by mail.
 Photocopied documents do not need to be certified.
 Ensure appropriate service number is on photocopied documents.

 A Service Officer can assist you

 Command Service Officers are trained, knowledgeable and focused on helping you.